 PVA Primers have a fast drying time.
 Usually, they dry to touch in 30 minutes at 77°F (25°C) and 50% humidity.

-is an origin of Origin of polyvinyl acetate.
-In addition, it is a colorless, odorless, nontoxic, transparent, thermoplastic, water-insoluble resin.
+is an origin of polyvinyl acetate.
+In addition, it is a colorless, odorless, non-toxic, transparent, thermoplastic, water-insoluble resin.

 In addition, It is usually thinner in consistency compared to paint but not as thin as a shellac-based primer for instance.

 PVA primers are designed to seal porous surfaces such as new drywall.
 It has the ability to keep moisture from getting into your drywall.
 Once water gets into drywall, it can cause mildew or mold to grow.

-Mildew is a is a surface fungus.
+Mildew is a surface fungus.
 It is white or grey in color and grows on moist surfaces.
-You can treat mildew with a store bought cleaner and a scrubbing brush.
+You can treat mildew with a store-bought cleaner and a scrubbing brush.

 Mold, on the other hand, is black or green in color and is, in most cases, the result of a much larger infestation.

 Therefore, you want to seal bare drywall and any new patchwork with the best drywall primer for bathrooms, such as the before mentioned Fresh Start.

 will not only make it harder for moisture to enter and spread, but it also allows for an even finish when applying your topcoat.

 You will see this a lot in homes that are in new housing developments.

-Contractors will paint those walls and ceilings using an airless sprayer and a flat paint.
+Contractors will paint those walls and ceilings using an airless sprayer and flat paint.
 The flat paint is not only cheaper but it will hide imperfections more than a higher sheen paint, therefore contractors use the flat paint.

 The downside to this is that your walls are now what we like to call

 PVA primers will prevent this from happening and help you achieve an even finish.